 Other options in Tamil Nadu are Ooty and Coonoor, both of which are less than 300 km from Bangalore.
-Riding the Niligiris toy train from Ooty to Coonoor in monsoon would be a memorable experience.
-Valparai is another monsoon destination still on my bucket-list.
+Riding the Nilgiris toy train from Ooty to Coonoor in monsoon would be a memorable experience.
+Valparai is another monsoon destination still on my bucket list.

 Munnar, Chinnakanal and Thekkady are gems of the Idukki district of Kerala.
 I’d recommend at least 4 full days to explore Idukki –3 days in Munnar and Chinnakanal, and 1 day in Thekkady.
 If I can pick only one place to explore during the whole monsoon, Idukki would be it.
 Choose boating at the Anayirangal lake instead of the more touristy Matupetty dam.